Anthony Grey - 5th July 1938-11th October 2025

 October 2025

-Anthony Grey’s novels
+Anthony Grey’s books

 Anthony Grey’s novels, short stories and non-fiction books have been translated into 16 languages worldwide.
-He is best known internationally for his enduring historical novels, Saigon, Peking, Tokyo Bay and The Bangkok Secret.
+He is best known internationally for his enduring historical novels Saigon, Peking, Tokyo Bay and The Bangkok Secret.

 'Anthony Grey is one of that rare species, a born storyteller.'